KarenBreytenbach/ssl/docs/enabled.md

 ### Step 2: Generate your Private Key

-[OpenSSL](http://www.openssl.org/) is a open source toolkit that is installed by default on most systems.
+[OpenSSL](http://www.openssl.org/) is an open source toolkit that is installed by default on most systems.
 It can be used to generate all the required keys you need.

 To generate a private key with the name private_key.pem of 2048 bit, you would use the following command: